The complexity of intersecting subproducts with subgroups in Cartesian powers

 As we have $|G| \geq 3$, the $|G|$-colorability problem is NP-complete \citep{garey} hence $P_{G,S}$ is NP-complete. \end{proof}

-\begin{lem} Let $G$ be an $R$-module and $S$ a subset of cardinality $2$ which is not a coset of a subgroup.
-Then $P_{G,S}^R$ is NP-complete. \end{lem} \begin{proof} Write $S = \{s,s+d\}$.
+\begin{prop} Let $G$ be an $R$-module and $S$ a subset of cardinality $2$ which is not a coset of a subgroup.
+Then $P_{G,S}^R$ is NP-complete. \end{prop} \begin{proof} Write $S = \{s,s+d\}$.
 Because of Lemma~\ref{lem:transinvar} we can take $s = 0$.
 Since $S$ is of cardinality $2$ and not a subgroup, we have $-d,2d \not\in S$.
 By Lemma~\ref{lem:restrict} we are allowed to take $G = Rd$, and by renaming we can take $d = 1$, the module $G$ some finite quotient of $R$ and $S = \{0,1\}$ with $-1,2 \not\in S$.

 We reduce from $3$-colorability.
 Let $C$ be our set of three colors.
 Given a graph $(V,E)$, we will construct a subgroup $H \subset \Gamma := G^{V \times C} \times G^{V} \times G^V \times G^{E\times C}$ and $x_* \in \Gamma$ such that $H + x_*$ has an element in $T := S^{V \times C} \times S^{V} \times S^V \times S^{E\times C} $ exactly if $(V,E)$ is 3-colorable.
 Let $\pi_1,\pi_2,\pi_3,\pi_4$ denote the four projections from $\Gamma$ on the four factors $G^{V \times C},G^{V} ,G^V ,G^{E\times C}$.
 We take $H$ to be the image of $G^{V \times C}$ under the map